Payment technology

 2. Digital Wallets

-Apple Pay, Google Pay, Samsung Pay and Amazon Pay are all examples of digital wallets widely used for both in person and online payments.
+Apple Pay, Google Pay, Samsung Pay, and Amazon Pay are all examples of digital wallets widely used for both in person and online payments.

-Stastista is forecasting the total market size of mobile wallet transactions globally will be nearly $9.5 billion USD by 2025.
+Statista is forecasting the total market size of mobile wallet transactions globally will be nearly $9.5 billion USD by 2025.

 3. Online bank transfers